apanda/ivy/index.md

 ![BMC violation highlighted]({{ site.url }}/assets/bmc-selected-highlight.png)

 As is readily apparent our model is wrong since both node0 and node1 in this example have the same ID.
-This can be fixed by adding an axiom to the model, which we have done in the file `leader_election_ring.py`.
+This can be fixed by adding an axiom to the model, which we have done in the file `leader_election_ring.ivy`.
 We use this in the next section.

 <a name="inductive"></a>Finding Inductive Invariants for Leader Election
 -----------------------------------------------------------------------------